STRATEGY

 children

-should help parents since photos are all about sharing in the first
+should help parents since photos are all about sharing, and it will

 This is grinding, tough work.
-Sometimes the technology is the
+If you are doing it right, the technology will be the

 In my